 Garnish with chopped fresh coriander.

 Hope you will like my version of Rassewale Aloo with minimum spices.
-Leave your feedback in the comments section and do rate the recipe.
-Follow the blog for more humble and simple recipes.
+Do give to your feedback about the same.

 Thanks for stopping by!!